CIP-RIU/brapi/inst/notes/BrAPI_notes.md

   - attributeCategory equals the category of the phenotypic effect (as the example suggests)?
 - Or attribute equals 'trait'?

+## attribute categories

+- defines page and pageSize in parameters (should also be defined then for attributes!)
+- contratry to up-front definition: 1st page is defined here as 1 (not 0 as in general?!)

 # Notes on BrAPI implemenation of sweetpotatobase